All tickets purchased online or through our Box Office are subject to these booking terms and conditions.

 You’re welcome to take photos of our beautiful theatre before and after the performance, however photography and filming is not allowed during the performance.

 A small number of seats on all levels of the theatre have a restricted view of the stage.
-We want our customers to have the best experience possible; therefore, these seats are usually priced at a lower rate to reflect the restricted view.
-When you book online, an information box will appear over these seats to let you know that there may be a restricted or side view.
+We want our customers to have the best experience possible, so when you book online an information box will appear over these seats to let you know that there may be a restricted or side view, if you would like more information please contact our Box Office before booking.
 When attending an opera, please note that surtitles may not be visible from some seats, please check with the Box Office before booking.
 Family tickets are not available on restricted view seats.

 Both Buxton Opera House and Pavilion Arts Centre are no smoking buildings.
 E–cigarettes are not permitted.